Nusa Laut

 Nusa Laut (also called Pulau Nusahulawano or Pulau Emas) is the smallest of the three inhabited island in the Lease Islands group situated east of Ambon Island, in Indonesia's Maluku province.

-It lies just off the south-western corner of Saparua island, separated from it by a deep channel.
+It lies just off the south-western corner of Saparua island, a deep channel separates it.
 The island's coasts are fringed by a drying reef.

 Nusa Laut covers a land area of 32.5 km^{2} and had a population of 5,322 at the 2010 Census and 5,780 at the 2020 Census; the official estimate as at mid 2023 was 5,437 inhabitants. live in seven villages - Leinitu, Sila, Nalahia and Ameth in the north of the island, and Titawaai, Abubu and Akoon in the south of the island - all sharing the postcode of 97518.
 They speak the Nusa Laut language, as well as Indonesian and Ambonese Malay.